-My name is Jessica Lane (wife and mother of three) and I am the author of The 104 Homestead.
+My name is Jessica Lane (single mother of three) and I am the author of The 104 Homestead.
 I am beyond thrilled that you have decided to join me on my journey to self-sufficiency!

 I’ve been asked many times what started my journey.
 My homesteading journey actually began when I was laid off from my job while I was six months pregnant with my third child.
 As anyone who has had more than one child knows, you tend to show earlier and earlier each time.
 There was no hiding this baby-to-be and I realized after several interviews that imminent delivery made me a less than desirable job candidate.
 The only way we were going to continue to make ends meet on a single salary was if I figured out ways to cut corners and limit our costs.

 The 104 Homestead blog was created in 2013 as a result of an epiphany that I had.
 After being bitten by the homesteading bug, I knew there was so much more I wanted to do.
 Rain barrels and bees and quail, oh my!
 I quickly became overwhelmed and I felt defeated.
 How was I going to accomplish all these things I dreamed of?